aribenjamin/aribenjamin.github.io/_posts/2023-01-09-embodied-emotion.md

 ---
 title: Why do we love a sauna?
 description: Towards a computational theory of embodied emotion.
-teaser: Towards a computational theory of embodied emotion.
+excerpt: Towards a computational theory of embodied emotion.
 ---

 It is impossible to deny that we carry emotions in our body[^1].
 Stressed at work?
 You'll feel it in your back.
 Proud and joyful?
 Nervous?
 I'll let you finish those ones.